Young woman sits casually at her desk looking at her laptop.

 2. Cash advance and wire transfer fees are usually based off set dollar amounts or percentages based off the total transaction amount.

-3. If your intent is on saving money, credit card wire transfers should only be used as a last result.
+3. To save money, you should only use credit card wire transfers as a last result.

 If you need to send money fast, one option you may have is a credit card wire transfer.
 But before you go ahead and agree to one, you should understand what wire transfers are, how they work, and how much it may cost you to do a credit card wire transfer.